This post may contain affiliate links. Please read my disclosure policy.

 Instructions

-- Place the mug into the microwave and cook from 1 minute.
-Check the mug and microwave 10 seconds at a time until firm but still gooey.
+- Place the mug brownie into the microwave and cook for about 1 minute.
+Keep in mind microwaves may vary and the cooking time may need to be adjusted.
+After 1 minute, check the mug and microwave for an additional 10 seconds at a time, until the brownie is slightly spongy but still gooey.

 Video